Stable Behavior, Limited Variation: Persona Validity in LLM Agents for Urban Sentiment Perception: Conclusions and Future Directions

 \section{Conclusions and Future Directions}

 This paper investigated whether attribute-based personas induce distinguishable and stable behavior in \agents{} performing urban image sentiment annotation.
-Using a controlled factorial design with 1{,}200 persona-driven agents across 24 persona profiles, we evaluated both within-persona consistency and cross-persona variation, and compared these results against a no-persona ablation.
+Using a controlled factorial design with 1{,}200 persona-conditioned agents across 24 persona profiles, we evaluated both within-persona convergence and cross-persona differentiation, and compared these results against a no-persona ablation.